Grains/Baking Ingredients

 Pantry

-Store in a cool, dry, dark place in an airtight container to protect from moisture, pests, and odors.
+Store in a cool, dry, dark place, away from direct sunlight and heat.
+Keep in an airtight container to prevent moisture absorption and pest infestation.

 Refrigerator

-Store in an airtight container to prevent moisture absorption and odors.
-Can extend shelf life, especially for whole grain or specialty flours.
+Store in an airtight container to prevent moisture and absorption of odors from other foods.
+This is especially recommended for whole grain or specialty flours to prevent rancidity.

 Freezer

-Store in an airtight, freezer-safe container or bag to prevent freezer burn and moisture.
+Store in an airtight, freezer-safe container or heavy-duty freezer bag.
+Freezing extends shelf life and prevents rancidity in whole grain flours.
 Bring to room temperature before using.

 Signs of Spoilage